 Breast size is determined by genes, hormones, body frame and weight.
-For most women, breast size is proportionate to the body, but for some, the breasts are particularly large.
+For most women, breast size is proportionate to the body, but for some women the breasts are particularly large.

-Breasts are particularly sensitive to the hormone oestrogen.
-They can grow particularly large during adolescence or later in life following the menopause or because of the use of hormone replacement therapy (HRT).
+Breasts are sensitive to the hormone oestrogen.
+They can grow during adolescence or later in life after the menopause, or because of the use of hormone replacement therapy (HRT).
 Some women also develop a noticeable asymmetry (difference in size or shape) between their breasts.

 Breast reduction surgery can help women who are unhappy with the shape, weight or droop of their breasts by making them smaller and more lifted.
-However, breast size alters with body weight, so even after surgery, your breasts may increase in size if you put on weight or become pregnant.
+However, breast size alters with body weight, so your breasts may increase in size if you put on weight or become pregnant even after surgery.

 Availability on the NHS

 Availability of breast reduction surgery on the NHS can be variable depending on the policy of your local clinical commissioning group (CCG).

 If breast reduction is done to improve appearance rather than for health reasons, it is not normally available on the NHS.
 Instead, you will need to pay for private treatment.

 To receive cosmetic surgery from the NHS, you will normally need a referral from your GP.
 You will need to have a consultation with a breast or plastic surgeon and possibly an assessment by a psychiatrist or psychologist.
 They will consider whether there is enough social, psychological or physical benefit to justify surgery – for example, if your breasts are causing you significant pain or mental health problems.

 The final decision is usually made by a cosmetic exclusion panel of your local CCG, which will take into account the information from your assessments and review your individual case.

 Read more about the availability of cosmetic surgery.